radixdlt/olympia-node/radixdlt-core/docs/api-info.md

 | CreateFixedSupplyToken | Create fixed supply token |
 | CreateMutableSupplyToken | Create mutable supply token |

-### Removal of `/node` REST endpoints
+### Removal of `/node` HTTP endpoints
-Note that all the wallet-style actions which were previously done via REST under `/node` are now supported via Actions under the normal transaction building flow.
+Note that all the wallet-style actions which were previously done via HTTP under `/node` are now supported via Actions under the normal transaction building flow.
 Node runners can use the `account.submit_transaction_single_step` method under `/account` in order to build, sign, and submit these transactions in a